 threat level and should be;- Placed on one side of the nav-mesh boundary (or both if wide enough)

-- Elevated much higher, usually above any ballistrades or rails so that look-at-traces have clearer line-of-sights to doors and proxies for tracing.
+- Elevated much higher, usually above any balustrades or rails so that look-at-traces have clearer line-of-sights to doors and proxies for tracing.

 - Placed much tighter together, about 60 units.
 This is probably to give more accurate SWAT look-at-points.